 I am always with you

 Geshe-la is exceedingly quiet and humble, he doesn’t really put himself forward, much less make himself the center of attention; but his wisdom is everywhere, in everything.
 He is in all those 23 books because he wrote them – one time he said he was like the tape recorder for the tapes of Manjushri Je Tsongkhapa’s teachings.
 He is responsible for over 1200+ Buddhist centers around the world and all their teachers who are his disciples.
-All the five World Peace Temples, portals into the Pure Land, that are being plonked all over the world — Heruka’s mandala — all come from him.
+All the six World Peace Temples, portals into the Pure Land, that are being plonked all over the world — Heruka’s mandala — all come from him.
 All of this comes from his heart of compassion and wisdom, his enlightenment.

 If you have walked through the door of any Kadampa Center or listened to the livestream of any class, you already know Geshe-la.
 When you see your local Kadampa teacher, or any other disciple, Geshe-la is at their heart.
 Buddhas’ minds can go anywhere, is everywhere, and Venerable Geshe-la has appeared in this world for the specific purpose of leading us to enlightenment.
 That’s all he has ever done — lead people along the path to increasing freedom and happiness.
 In all the 39 years I’ve known him I’ve never known him do anything else.
 I think this all means that he is very well qualified for this job of Spiritual Guide.